-The LME Clear Rules define the "Events of Default" and give LME Clear the authority to serve a member with a Default Notice.
-LME Clear will inform the Bank of England before declaring a default by a member.
-The LME Clear Chief Executive Officer or their delegate will, following advice from the DMC, determine that a Default Notice should be issued in respect of a Member.
-If so LME Clear will give notice to the Member and publish a notice on LME Clear's website.
+The LME Clear Rules identify the definitions of "an event of default" and its authority to serve a member with a Default Notice.
+LME Clear will inform the Bank of England before declaring a default by a Member.
+The LME Clear Chief Executive Officer or his delegate will, following advice from the DMC, determine that a default notice should be issued in respect of a Member.
+If so it will give notice to the Member and publish the notice on LME Clear's website.
 LME Clear will also communicate with all relevant stakeholders.
 This will include the LME, Members, the cash investment agents, custodians and settlement banks.